ryankaplan/pattern-based-ot/README.md

 To get started:

 - Install npm by downloading and installing node.js from here: https://nodejs.org/en/
-- Open the repo folder and run `npm install`
+- Clone the repo and navigate to it in a terminal.
+Run `npm install`
 - In one terminal window run `jake watch`
-- In another terminal window run `nodemon build/demos/collaborative-text-editor/server.js`
+- In another terminal window run `$(npm bin)/nodemon build/demos/collaborative-text-editor/server.js`
-- Visit `http://localhost:3000/` in a browser to open a document.
-This will generate a URL with a random key on the end.
+- Visit `http://localhost:3000/` in a browser.
+This will navigate to a URL with a random documentId.
-- Copy paste the URL from this tab into another tab, and type away!
+- Copy paste the URL from this tab into another tab and type away!

 To run tests, run `jake test` from the project root.